 The season for rock climbing practice lasts all year round.
 Between December and April is the rainy season, which adds a greater degree of difficulty.

-Peru is the 2nd most prosperous country in the world in the variety of birds, and Cusco offers ideal scenarios for the practice of bird watching.
+Peru is the 2nd most prosperous country in the world regarding the variety of birds, and Cusco offers ideal birdwatching scenarios.
 In the department of Cusco, you can choose between the high and middle Andean zones (Sacred Valley), high forests (Sanctuary of Machu Picchu), and cloud forests (Manu National Park).
-The paradise route for the observation of birds does locate between Ollantaytambo and Quillabamba – the Abra de Málaga.
+The paradise route for observing birds is between Ollantaytambo and Quillabamba – the Abra de Málaga.
 Also, you can find many species of hummingbirds in Machu Picchu.

 In the waters of the Vilcanota River, you can fish exquisite salmon and rainbow trout in the Sacred Valley of the Incas, especially between April and October.